cedoor/brexit-lang/README.md

 Classification results will be saved in local `~/Downloads` folder as JSON file called `classification_results.json`.

 ### Destroy instances

+To destroy instances from AWS run the following command:

 ```bash
 terraform destroy